redCOMPONENT-COM/CurrencyConverters/README.md

 ==================

 This repository contains joomla currencyconverter type plugins, being used to convert currencies.
-Each plugin implements the interface with a specific service
+Each plugin implements the interface with a specific service.

+The goal here of course is to provide a unique set of plugins that can be used by any developper that needs currency converting in its joomla extensions.

+These plugin **require redCORE library** installed (to check on Currency codes validity)

+Compatible with Joomla 2.5 and later

 Implementation
 --------------